hmc-cs111-fall2016/regular-expressions/reflection.md

 In this code, we are forced to put three pairs of parentheses to write this regular expression.
 It would be interesting to see if we can create some sort of rules that allows us to remove parentheses.
 Some parentheses can be good for clarifying the regular expressions, but for those that seem redundant, removing parentheses could be nice.

-Besides removing parentheses, there are two other things I would consider modifying.
+Besides removing parentheses, there are three other things I would consider modifying.
 One is to further simplify the syntax of the DSL.
 For example, it would be nice to write just a `*` in front of a regular expression like:

 ```
 ("42" || "6")*